Four Tips for Coping after Witnessing Anti-Asian Violence

 If some of these descriptions or experiences resonated with you then you may be dealing with some signs of vicarious trauma.
 I do want to emphasize that experiencing some of these symptoms at some point in your life is incredibly common and expected.
 Within the context of our broken societal systems, it would be actually remarkable for us to never experience any of the above.
 However, if these experiences are continuous, accumulating, or weighing on you, they should not be ignored.
 Of note, the effects of vicarious traumatization may be especially heightened for those who have had personal trauma in the past (Resick, 2000) or have struggled with anxiety, difficult life changes, or have minimal social support (Lerias & Byrne, 2003).
 What is important to remember is that there are ways to cope with vicarious trauma.

-4 tips for coping with the effects of vicarious trauma
+4 tips for coping with the effects of anti-Asian racism

 1. Validate your truth.